TearsWillFall/ULPwgs/README.md

 * [ichorCNA](https://github.com/broadinstitute/ichorCNA): Estimating tumor fraction in cell-free DNA from ultra-low-pass whole genome sequencing

 ## 2. System Requirements

-Tested on Ubuntu and Arch Linux.
+Tested on fresh Ubuntu and Arch Linux installations.
+Should be working on other Linux distros too.

 In order to be able to download and compile the source files of all the required tools the following programs are required:
 * make